-The volume of resources used and waste created at Halloween can be scary!
+The volume of resources used and wasted at Halloween can be scary!
 But it doesn’t have to be.
 Make your spooky season eco-friendly.

 Get your costumes ready

-People dress up for many events, festivals and occasions, not just Halloween: Burning Man, Pride, Purim, Navratri, Mardi Gras and Mummers (to name a just few!)
-Check out these easy, inexpensive and — you guessed it! — eco-friendly options for costumes.
+People dress up for many events, festivals and occasions, not just Halloween: Burning Man, Mardis Gras, Mummers, Navrati, Pride and Purim (to name just a few).
+Check out these easy, inexpensive, eco-friendly costume options.

 Use non-toxic cosmetics and eco-friendly hair dye or make your own!
 Many online DIY recipes use simple ingredients such as vegetable glycerin (found in health food stores), cornstarch and food colouring.